 Welcome to Hotel Addict, a monthly column where I check into Australia’s best hotels and share what makes them worthy of your wishlist.

-For me, hotels represent a kind of mystery and whenever I see one I find myself wanting to know what lies within.
-Many of them are designed with meticulous details you don’t subconsiously notice and with thoughtful elements that reflect the city they sit in.
+Hotels have a certain allure to them and whenever I see one I find myself wanting to know what lies within.
+The best ones, to me, are designed with thoughtful elements that reflect the city they sit in, and at their heart, passionate staff who go above and beyond to foster an unforgettable experience.
 Time seems to pause in these spaces which have increasingly become a destination in their own right.

 Capella sits within an Edwardian Baroque‑style sandstone building.